tavip/linux/Documentation/labs/device_drivers.rst

     3. Ensure that the read function returns the number of bytes that were copied into the user buffer.

-..info:: By dereferencing the offset parameter it is possible to read and move the current
+..note:: By dereferencing the offset parameter it is possible to read and move the current
          position in the file.
 Its value needs to be updated every time a read is done successfully.